OMar01010M/Regex-to-DFA-Converter/README.md

   2 --b--> 2
   2 --c--> 2
   2 --ε--> 3

-Features
+Features:
-Converts a regex into an NFA.
+- Converts a regex into an NFA.

-Transforms the NFA into a DFA.
+- Transforms the NFA into a DFA.

-Supports basic regex operators:
+- Supports basic regex operators:

-| (OR)
+1. | (OR)

-* (Kleene star)
+2. * (Kleene star)

-Concatenation.
+3. Concatenation.

-Future Improvements
+Future Improvements:

-Support for + (one or more occurrences) and ? (optional).
+- Support for + (one or more occurrences) and ? (optional).

-Optimize DFA by minimizing states.
+- Optimize DFA by minimizing states.

-Add graphical visualization.
+- Add graphical visualization.

 License
 This project is open-source and available under the MIT License.

 Author
-[Your Name]

-yaml
-Copy
-Edit

----

-📌 **Copy and paste this into a file named `README.md` in your GitHub repository.** Let me know if you want any modifications! 😊
+OMar Mo